digdir/dialogporten/src/Digdir.Tool.Dialogporten.SlackNotifier/README.md

 1. Go to https://webhook.site and copy your unique url
 2. Add the url as a webhook action of the azure action group
 3. Trigger the alert
-4. Copy the request from https://webhook.site into Post.
+4. Copy the request from https://webhook.site into Postman.
 It may take several minutes for the alert to produce a request to the webhook.
 5. Delete the webhook action from the azure action group

 Example log alert v2 request: